hypha/hmc/README.md

 	python hmc.py

-Method 2: create a symlink from hmc.py to any of $PATH (to check, do "echo $PATH),e.g. "ln -s ~/hmc/hmc.py /usr/local/bin".
+Method 2: create a symlink from hmc.py to any of $PATH (to check, do "echo $PATH),e.g.

+	ln -s ~/hmc/hmc.py /usr/local/bin

 Then run "hmc.py" from any directory.

-Command:
+Command

-1. ".." go to previous directory
+1.to go to previous directory, type: ..

+2.to go to a listed directory, type in its corresponding number

+3.to play media file No. 5, enter

+	play 4 ; or 4

-2. type in "play" followed by an index to play corresponding audio/video file. "play is implied if one directly types in an index, e.g. simply type 4 to play num 4 in the list;
+(play is implied if one directly types in an index of a media file

-3. if the file(s) is a film, use trailer index to play the trailer of the film, e.g. trailer 4
+4.if media file No.4 is a film, play the trailer of the film by entering

+	trailer 4

-4. play a range of media files by doing (play):
+5.play a range of media files by doing (play):

-   1,4,5 to play file 1,4,5;
+	1,4,5 to play file 1,4,5

-   or 1-5 to play from file 1 to 5;
+	1-5 to play from file 1 to 5;

-   or 1- to play from file 1 to the end or 5- to play from 1 to 5 in reverse
+	1- to play from file 1 to the end

+	5- to play from 1 to 5 in reverse

-5. use shuffle range-of-index to play in random order
+	all to play all media files in the directory

-6. to play a range of trailers of films, use trailer range-of-index
+6.add "shuffle" in front of command 5 to play a range of files in random mode

-7. to play a range of trailers with shuffle, add shuffle before command 6
+7.add "trailer" in front of command 5 to play a range of trailers of films

-8. to play all media files, type "play all" or simply "all".
-Add "shuffle" before this to play in random order

-9. to play all trailers of films, type in '(play) trailer all"; add "shuffle" before to play in random order
+8.add "shuffle trailer" in front of command 5 to trailers of films in random order

-10. to get information of a film, do info index.
+9.to get information of film 3, do

+	info 3

 Then you will see an imdb summary of the film alongside its rotten tomato scores.